 The focus of the Graduate Conference is rigorously multi-disciplinary, diverse, and plural in order to guarantee a genuine and open space of discussion and debate to all the students interested to present their works.

-While the institute’s graduate students are the primary target group of the event, advanced bachelor students, early stage doctoral students from our and other institutes of the University of Tartu are also welcome.
+While the institute’s graduate students are the primary target group of the event, advanced bachelor students, early stage doctoral students from our and other institutes of the University of Tartu, and from NearEU partner institutions are also welcome.
 The event is particularly recommended to students who plan to defend their thesis in the Spring semester of 2021.

 In order to allow an effective discussion in the panels and smooth presentations, individual presentations should not exceed 15 minutes.
 Following the paper presentations 45 minutes, in each panel, will be devoted to discussion, comments, and Q&A. Conference presenters are welcome, but not required, to submit a paper connected to the presentation prior to the event.